 The Trust and LAB's statutory responsibility for safeguarding the welfare of children goes beyond simply child protection.
 The duty is to ensure that safeguarding permeates all activity and functions.
-This policy therefore complements and supports a range of other policies, for instance:
+This policy therefore complements and supports a range of other policies, for instance

-- Pupil Behaviour Policy
+- 12.1 Pupil Behaviour Policy

-- Staff Code of Conduct
+- 12.2 Staff Code of Conduct

-- "Guidance for Safer working practice"
+- 12.3 "Guidance for Safer working practice"

-- Racist incidents
+- 12.4 Racist incidents

-- Anti-Bullying (including Cyberbullying)
+- 12.5 Anti-Bullying (including Cyberbullying)

-- Physical Interventions/Restraint (DfE Guidances "Use of Reasonable Force" and "Screening, searching and confiscation")
+- 12.6 Physical Interventions/Restraint (DfE Guidances "Use of Reasonable Force" and "Screening, searching and confiscation")

-- Special Educational Needs and Disability
+- 12.7 Special Educational Needs and Disability

-- Trips and visits
+- 12.8 Trips and visits

-- Work experience and extended work placements
+- 12.9 Work experience and extended work placements

-- First aid and the administration of medicines
+- 12.10 First aid and the administration of medicines

-- Health and Safety
+- 12.11 Health and Safety

-- o Relationships and Sex Education
+- 12.12 Relationships and Sex Education

-- Site Security
+- 12.13 Site Security

-- Equal Opportunities
+- 12.14 Equal Opportunities

-- Toileting/Intimate care
+- 12.15 Toileting/Intimate care

-- E-safety
+- 12.16 E-safety

+- 12.17 Extended school activities

-- Use of Cameras and Mobile Phones (school based policy written in line with Code of Conduct and IT Acceptable Use)
+- 12.18 Use of Cameras and Mobile Phones (school based policy written in line with Code of Conduct and IT Acceptable Use)